Em Dash, En Dash, Hyphen: How to Use Correctly

 • There was nothing we could do—it was all over.

-• I wanted to come to the play, but my car—it had other plans.
+• I wanted to see you, but my car—it had other plans.

 An en dash is used mainly to denote a range.
 It is also sometimes used in place of the word to.
-The en dash is shorter than the em dash but longer than the hyphen.
+About the length of the capital letter N, it is shorter than an em dash but longer (and thinner) than a hyphen.

 Examples

-• The survey was conducted on people aged 30–35.
+• The survey was conducted among people aged 30–35. (no spaces around the en dash)

 • Brazil beat Spain 4–3.